attestantio/vouch/docs/configuration.md

   - **graffiti** provision of graffiti for proposed blocks
   - **majordomo** accesss to secrets
   - **scheduler** starting internal jobs such as proposing a block at the appropriate time
-  - **strategies.submitter** decisions on how to submit information to multiple beacon nodes
   - **strategies.beaconblockproposer** decisions on how to obtain information from multiple beacon nodes
+  - **submitter** decisions on how to submit information to multiple beacon nodes

 This can be configured using the environment variables `VOUCH_<MODULE>_LOG_LEVEL` or the configuration option `<module>.log-level`.
 For example, the controller module logging could be configured using the environment variable `VOUCH_CONTROLLER_LOG_LEVEL` or the configuration option `controller.log-level`.